 Welcome to the Mentoring Connector Resources Widget.
-To access the resources of your choosing, please navigate by clicking on the tabs above.
+To access the resources of your choosing, please navigate by clicking on the different accordion tabs.

 The Mentoring Connector is a free volunteer referral service and the only database of its kind designed to help quality youth mentoring programs across the US recruit volunteer mentors.
 Programs meeting baseline quality standards as outlined in the Elements of Effective Practice for Mentoring™ will be added to the publicly searchable referral database, and volunteers can search for mentoring opportunities by zip code, ages of youth served, and program type to find and contact programs of interest.
 In 2018, the Mentoring Connector was searched over 133,000 times!
 Don’t miss out on this opportunity to recruit new mentors by adding your mentoring program to the Mentoring Connector.

 Youth mentoring programs meeting baseline quality standards as outlined in the Elements of Effective Practice for Mentoring™ will be added to the publicly-searchable referral database.
 Programs that are not approved for public search due to not meeting baseline standards will remain in the database to inform aggregate data which is used by researchers, policy advocates, and our Affiliates to inform the national conversation about the importance of youth mentoring in the US.

 Have questions about how to get your program into the Mentoring Connector?
 Download this FAQ sheet.

 There are several short video trainings listed under the Programs and Affiliate tabs in a module to the right.
 These were curated from the FAQs we received from users.
 If you did not find the information you needed in the videos, please contact Shylana Roman with the subject line “Connector Training” to schedule a one on one training on the Mentoring Connector.
 For new Affiliate Administrators, please email with the subject line “New Affiliate Admin Training”.